-Ardrox does not perform well on highly fluorescent backgrounds, and it may be absorbed into some substrates causing them to become highly fluorescent.
+Rhodamine 6G does not perform well on highly fluorescent backgrounds and may be absorbed into some substrates causing them to become highly fluorescent.
 Test an area of the substrate free of developed prints before attempting to enhance developed prints.
-If the test area fluoresces after being thoroughly rinsed and dried, do not use Ardrox to enhance the prints.
+If the test area is found to fluoresce after being thoroughly rinsed and dried, do not use Rhodamine 6G to enhance the prints.

-Immersion Method:
+Immersion Method